open-automation/switch-variable-scrubber/README.md

 - **Numeric** - Numeric characters (0-9) with spaces.
 - **Alphanumeric** - Alphabetic and numeric characters (a-Z, 0-9) with spaces.
 - **URL** - Removes characters that would normally need URL encoding.
 Essentially the same as Alphanumeric without spaces.
 - **Directory** - Removes characters for use in directories and file names.
-Essentially the same as Alphanumeric.
+Essentially the same as Alphanumeric, with the addition of underscores and hyphens.

 ### Replacement character
 The character to replace if an invalid character is found.
 If you just want to remove without replacing, leave this blank.